SenseLogic/CIBYL/README.md

 If several definitions are provided, the last definition is used.

-Identifiers in quoted strings or prefixed with `#` won't be replaced.
+Identifiers in quoted strings or prefixed with `#` aren't replaced.

 ## Identifier conversion